Podcasting at the Library

 • 4 Audio-Technica ATH-M20X headphones

-• 1 Zoom PodTrak P4 portable recorder (4 mic max)
+• 1 Zoom PodTrak P4 portable recorder (maximum of 4 microphones)

 • Pop screens, boom arm, and shock mount